 Before: Before the procedure, your chosen doctor will get your medical assessment and history and conduct further examinations to help you decide what type of botox product is most suitable for you, depending on your goals and needs.

 During: Once you are ready to take the risk and improve your condition, you will go to your doctor’s clinic because they will conduct the procedure here.
 Your doctor will numb the areas you want to treat using topical anesthesia, reducing your discomfort.
 After that, they will use a thin needle to inject small amounts of botulinum toxin into your skin or muscles.
 The number of injections will solely depend on the type of treatment you want to achieve.
+It's important to follow specific precautions and contraindications related to botulinum toxin injection, such as avoiding strenuous activities post-injection and identifying any health conditions that may make the injection unsuitable.

 After: After the process, it would be excellent to avoid rubbing the treated areas for 24 hours because this will prevent the toxin from spreading on the injected sites.
 However, you can return to your regular activities as there is not much downtime for it.
 You can also see results 24-72 hours after the procedure.
 It can take five days for the toxin to take effect in some cases.
 The consequences could last 3-12 months, depending on the treatment you will get.